sameer-014-Devops/FinanceMe/README.md

                 • Configuration of Production-Server (Kubernetes)

     • Using Jenkins :-
-                • Creating a testing pipeline for testing the web applications
+                • Creating a testing pipeline for build, deploy to test server, for testing the web applications
-                • Creating a production pipeline for deployment to main server
+                • Creating a production pipeline for build, deploy to production server deployment to main server

     • Using Docker :-
                 • Creating and build a Docker image
                 • Publishing created Docker image to Docker Repository

     • Using Kubernetes :-
                 • Pulling Docker image to Production server
                 • Creating Minimum 4 replicas

     • Using Prometheus & Grafana :-
                 • Monitoring Production-server